christophersesugh/kodecamp4/1-closures/2-creating-closures.md

 Both function declarations and function expressions can be used to create closures in JavaScript.
-Here's a breakdown of how they work:

-**Closures with Function Declarations:**
+# **Closures with Function Declarations:**

 1. **Function Declaration:** A function is declared using the `function` keyword followed by its name and parameters.
 2. **Inner Function:** An inner function is defined within the outer function.